 Mechanisms moving with limited oscillatory travel shall be identified.

-All oscillatory rolling elements should be exercised over a complete revolution at regular intervals, according to an operational procedure agreed by the customer.
+All oscillatory rolling parts should be exercised over a complete revolution at regular intervals, according to an operational procedure agreed by the customer.

-Examples of oscillatory rolling elements are: ball bearing and nuts.
+Examples of oscillatory rolling parts are: ball bearing and nuts.

 Operational procedures to exercise the mechanism beyond the oscillatory travel range shall be defined.